Dashavvn/School-Projects/README.md

 # School-Projects
 Collection of all my school projects.
+(Please note skeleton code was given for a majority of projects if noted by README)